This post may contain affiliate links.

 • Honey.
 Prior to baking, I tossed the wings in a bit of honey.
 It caramelizes in the oven and makes the wings extra sticky and delicious.

-1. Dry the Wings.
+Prep the Wings.
+Pat the wings dry so the seasoning sticks and the skin gets crispy-crisp.
 Trim the tips and separate the drumette from the flat part.

-2. Season the Wings.
+Season the Wings.
 Toss the wings with the oil, honey, and seasoning.
 Bake at 450 degrees F for 12 to 18 minutes, then broil for 2 to 3 minutes.
+(These wings can easily burn under the broiler, so keep a close eye on them!)

 What to Serve With Lemon Pepper Wings